-(1) In addition to the requirements of 4 CSR 240-2.060(1), applications for authority to

-- (A) A statement of the offer to purchase stock of the public utility or a copy of any agreement entered with shareholders to purchase stock; - (B) A certified copy of the resolution of the directors of applicant authorizing the acquisition of the stock; and - (C) Reasons why the proposed acquisition of the stock of the public utility is not detrimental to the public interest. - (2) If any of the items required under this rule are unavailable at the time the application is filed, they shall be furnished prior to the granting of the authority sought.
+- (1) In addition to the requirements of 4 CSR 240-2.060(1), applications for authority to acquire the stock of a public utility shall include: - (A) A statement of the offer to purchase stock of the public utility or a copy of any agreement entered with shareholders to purchase stock; - (B) A certified copy of the resolution of the directors of applicant authorizing the acquisition of the stock; and - (C) Reasons why the proposed acquisition of the stock of the public utility is not detrimental to the public interest. - (2) If any of the items required under this rule are unavailable at the time the application is filed, they shall be furnished prior to the granting of the authority sought.